-Development Scientists assist Development Testers in refining the system test data.
+Development Testers refine the system test data as necessary until the system test requirements are satisfied.
+Development Scientists assist in refining the system test data.
 The STP is revised to account for changes to the system test plan since the CTR.
 STP v1r1 updates and refines the test data description, test methods, test sequences and test risks, based on any refinement of the code and test data that has occurred during step 11.

-Note that the refine system function is iterative with system integration and system testing.
+Note that the refine system function is iterative with system integration (Section 6.5.1) and system testing (Section 6.5.2).
 If system testing uncovers problems that require refinement of the code, test data, and/or scripts, these will have to be re-integrated and re-tested until all system test requirements are satisfied.
 At that point, refinement of the system is completed.